 Forbes named him as one of the most influential people in world energy, while the Financial Times in 2017 named him “Energy personality of the year.”
 Birol's work has included leading the IEA into its first modernization program, which is now available to emerging countries like India and Brazil.
 In recent comments about the U.S. energy sector, Birol warned of the importance of lower global pollution and emissions related to the country's increased shale production.

-Sixteen-year-old Swedish activist Greta Thunberg received a Nobel Peace Prize nomination for her “schools strike for climate,” which began in August 2018 outside the Swedish parliament building and has now inspired a global youth movement.
-The demands of her strike started with asking the Swedish government to meet carbon emissions guidelines as outlined in the Paris Agreement, but the scope has grown to include international pressure on governmental bodies.
-Since initiating that movement, Thunberg has spoken at the United Nations Climate Change Conference and at the World Economic Forum in Davos, Switzerland.
-She was one of the leaders of the recent Youth Climate Strike in March that mobilized more than a million people around the world.
+Sixteen-year-old Swedish activist Greta Thunberg was nominated for a Nobel Peace Prize in 2019 for spearheading the "school strikes for climate" that have been adopted around the world.
+The demands of her strike originated with her asking the Swedish government to meet carbon emissions guidelines as outlined in the Paris Agreement; the scope has since expanded to include international pressure on governmental bodies.
+Since initiating that movement, Thunberg has spoken at the United Nations Climate Change Conference, at the World Economic Forum in Davos, Switzerland, and in September 2019 gave a blistering speech to world leaders at the United Nations in New York City.

 Hilda Heine is president of the Marshall Islands, a group of small islands less than 6 feet above sea level that faces one of the starkest of choices from climate change: to relocate or build artificial islands to increase their height and contend with rising sea levels and severe storms.
 Heine's front-row seat to this jarring reality put her in a perfect position to chair the Climate Vulnerable Forum, a group of 48 countries threatened by climate change.
 She has been an outspoken international advocate for governments to step up their responses to climate change, as she herself has vowed to ensure the Marshall Islands will be 100% carbon-neutral by 2050.